feathersjs/docs/guides/basics/starting.md

 ## What's next?

 In this chapter we created our first Feathers application with a simple service that works in Node and the browser.
-Next, let's learn a little more about [Services and Service events](./services.md).
+Next, let's learn more about [Services and Service events](./services.md).